ITU-BDSA23-GROUP9/Chirp/docs/report.md

 ![Simple Sequence Diagram](./diagrams/SimpleSequenceDiagram.png)

-With this sequence diagram show an overview of the simple sequences both an unauthorized and authorized will go through to access different parts of the our application.
+With this sequence diagram we show an overview of the simple sequences both an unauthorized and authorized user will go through to access different parts of the our application.

 ![Sequence of calls thorugh Chirp for an unauthorized user to root](./diagrams/SeqDia.png)